WHEN PEOPLE WITH ALZHEIMER'S RUMMAGES AND HIDES THINGS

 Jean Kirkley Boomers 'R Heroes Caregiver Support Group was honored to participate in the above named event hosted by AARP-PA's Grace Rustia, Associate State Director, AARP Pennsylvania and her team.
 On Monday, June 9, 2014, Jean was Keynote Speaker for the morning and it was a thrill-ride all the way.
 It was a blessing to look into the audience and see some of our "heroes" in the crowd.
 Thank you all for your participation and support of Boomers 'R Heroes as we go through our growing pains.
 My love to you all.

-Please click on the title above and it will take you to the website,
+Please click on the button below–it will take you to the website, pictures and story.

 BOOMERS 'R HEROES CAREGIVER SUPPORT GROUP

 The Good Shepherd Mediation Program, established in 1984, is a neighborhood justice center located in the Germantown section of Philadelphia.
 People in conflict come to the Mediation Program to resolve their disputes through mediation.
 Our mission is to empower Philadelphia community residents to creatively search for meaningful and lasting solutions to their conflicts without resorting to crime or violence

 Philadelphia, PA 19138

 Hats off to you for starting this undertaking in your husband's name.
 I visited the site and wish you well in this endeavor.
 I would be happy to have "When You Need a Timeout" as a resource for your group.

 A lecturer when explaining stress management to an audience, Raised a glass of water and asked 'How heavy is this glass of water?'